How Debt Coverage Ratio Reveals Rental Property Performance

-Debt Coverage Ratio (or DCR) is a common factor with real estate investing because much of the investment properties purchased involve real estate debt.
+Debt Coverage Ratio (or DCR) is a term that most connected with real estate investing for any length of time should recognize.

-In a nutshell, debt coverage ratio is a comparison between a rental investment property's net operating income and the total amount of the mortgage payments expressed as a ratio (not as a percentage).
+Debt coverage ratio is a comparison between a rental income property's net operating income the total amount of the mortgage payments meant to indicate the relationship between the two amounts.
+It is expressed as a ratio, not as a percentage.

-The idea is to determine the number of times that annual net operating income (NOI) exceeds annual mortgage payment.
-Therefore the math is really a simple division involving the property's annual NOI and the proposed debt service.
+The idea is to determine the number of times that annual net operating income exceeds annual mortgage payment.
+Therefore the math is a simple division involving both numbers (usually annual).

 - Net operating income is the total amount of gross operating income (rental income less vacancy allowance) less the property's total amount of operating expenses.

 - Debt service is the required annual payments of principal and interest.

 You estimate your first-year gross rental income of $130,000, 6.5% vacancy, and 46% operating expenses.
 You want to know your DCR if you finance $910,000 @5.25% for 25 years.

 $68,068 ÷ 65,438